 Cow's milk allergy is the most common food allergy in infants and children, according to Food Allergy Research and Education.
-Symptoms of a milk allergy include skin irritation such as itching, hives and eczema, swelling of the lips, tongue or throat, difficulty breathing, abdominal pain, nausea, vomiting, diarrhea and dizziness.
+Symptoms of a milk protein allergy include skin irritation such as itching, hives and eczema, swelling of the lips, tongue or throat, difficulty breathing, abdominal pain, nausea, vomiting, diarrhea and dizziness.
 The only treatment for this food allergy is to completely eliminate cow's milk from your 1-year-old's diet.
 Thankfully, there are plenty of alternatives to cow's milk.

 Rice, Almond and Coconut Milks

-Goat’s milk may or may not be a safe alternative for your child, according to Cleveland Clinic Children's.
+Goat's milk may or may not be a safe alternative for your child, according to Cleveland Clinic.
 Many people with lactose intolerance, an inability to digest the sugar lactose, can have goat milk with no adverse effects.
-However, a milk allergy is more severe and occurs when the immune system mounts a reaction to the protein found in milk.
+However, a milk protein allergy is more severe and occurs when the immune system mounts a reaction to the protein found in milk.
 Other mammal milks, such as goat and sheep, contain a similar protein to cow's milk.
 Some people with a cow milk allergy may be able to drink goat milk while others cannot.
-Check with your health care provider before giving your 1-year-old child goat milk.
+Check with your health care provider before giving your allergic 1-year-old child goat milk.

 Avoiding Milk in Foods

 In addition to avoiding fluid milk, your child should not consume any food that contains milk or milk derivatives as an ingredient.
 Read the ingredient list of all foods to check for dairy products.
 Avoid all foods that contain milk, butter, casein, cheese, cream, curds, whey, lactalbumin, lactose, sour cream and yogurt.
 The U.S. Food and Drug Administration also requires companies to label milk on packages.
 Look for the statement "Contains Milk" at the end of the ingredient list or for the word milk in parenthesis following an ingredient.
-Also, communicate clearly with waitstaff or hosts when eating out of the home with your 1-year-old to avoid milk ingestion.
+Also, communicate clearly with waitstaff or hosts when eating out of the home with your allergic 1-year-old to avoid milk ingestion.

 - Food Allergy Research and Education: Milk Allergy